facebookarchive/react-page/README.md

 ##### Why React?

   - React allows you to seamlessly switch between rendering on the server and client.
-When performance constraints change, simply change where you render - not your application code.
+When performance constraints change, don't rewrite your app - just change _where_ you render it.
   - React is functional.
 Explore the documenation on the [React Github Page](http://www.github.com/facebook/react/).
-  - Server rendering is optional - If you don't need it, use `react-page` as a fast project builder/template.
+  - Server rendering is optional - If you don't need it, use `react-page` as a rapid development tool.

 ##Developing